sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     ![MDK](img_5.16.png)

-    Optionally, you can enable Touch ID to get faster access to the app data, tap **Enable**.
+    Optionally, you can enable biometric authentication to get faster access to the app data, tap **Enable**.

     ![MDK](img_5.17.png)